whypeout/brain/docs/blog/posts/Az 104 - Monitor and backup azure resources.md

 The simplest explanation of Azure Backup is that it backs up data, machine state, and workloads running on on-premises machines and VM instances to the Azure cloud.
 Azure Backup stores the backed-up data in Recovery Services vaults and Backup vaults.

-For on-premises Windows machines, you can back up directly to Azure with the Azure Backup Microsoft Azure Recovery Services (MARS) agent.
-Alternatively, you can back up these Windows machines to a backup server, perhaps a System Center Data Protection Manager (DPM) or Microsoft Azure Backup Server (MABS).
-You can then back that server up to a Recovery Services vault in Azure.
+For **on-premises** Windows machines, you can back up directly to Azure with the **Azure Backup Microsoft Azure Recovery Services (MARS) agent**.
+Alternatively, you can back up these Windows machines to a backup server, perhaps a **System Center Data Protection Manager (DPM) or Microsoft Azure Backup Server (MABS).** You can then back that server up to a Recovery Services vault in Azure.

-If you're using Azure VMs, you can back them up directly.
-Azure Backup installs a backup extension to the Azure VM agent that's running on the VM, which allows you to back up the entire VM.
-If you only want to back up the files and folders on the VM, you can do so by running the MARS agent.
+If you're using **Azure VMs**, you can back them up **directly**. **Azure Backup** installs a backup extension to the Azure VM agent that's running on the VM, which allows you to back up the entire VM.
+If you only want to back up the files and folders on the VM, you can do so by running the **MARS agent.**

 Azure Backup stores backed-up data in vaults: Recovery Services vaults and Backup vaults.
 A vault is an online-storage entity in Azure that's used to hold data such as backup copies, recovery points, and backup policies.